WICG/ua-client-hints/README.md

         ```

     1. The `Sec-CH-UA-Bitness` header field represents the underlying architecture's bitness
         (i.e., the size in bits of an integer or memory address).
+This could be used to determine
+        which binary to serve for downloads.

         For example:

         ```http